Rough Times for the Homegrown Team

 The next year, 1926, the active player limit was upped to eighteen.
 This is the number of players that the Triangles were able to travel with in the late 1920s.
 Players played both offense and defense.
 According to league rules, if a player was taken out of the game for any reason, he could not return until the next quarter.

 Carl Storck, still manager of the Triangles, rented a Pullman railroad car for the Triangles’ road trips.
 This car was used to eat and sleep in.
 It also served as a locker room when needed.
-The electronically engineered railroad car was parked at the nearest railroad siding during the game, and, depending on the distance, the players would walk, or take a trolley car or taxi to the playing field.
+Their railroad car railroad car was parked at the nearest railroad siding during the game, and, depending on the distance, the players would walk, or take a trolley car or taxi to the playing field.

 Road games were always an adventure.
 During the 1927 and 1928 seasons, the Triangles had a Chinese/Hawaiian running back named “Sneeze” Achiu on their roster.
 In one game in the New York area, a local sports promoter advertised the Triangles as a “Team of Immigrants”.
 Since the team’s players carried their equipment and uniforms in burlap feed sacks slung over their shoulders, they probably looked the part.

-A game with the Providence Steam Roller (no “s” at the end of it), was played in a bicycle-racing stadium, the Cyclodrome.
-One of the Steam Roller co-owners, sports promoter Pete Laudati, built the 10,000-seat Cyclodrome in 1925, the same year his team came into the NFL, squeezing a football field inside of the wooden bicycle track.
-One end zone was limited to five yards in depth because the banked wooden track cut across it.
+A game with the Providence Steam Roller, was played in a bicycle-racing stadium, the Cyclodrome.
+One of the Steam Roller co-owners, sports promoter Pete Laudati, built the 10,000-seat Cyclodrome in 1925, the same year his team came into the NFL.
+He was able to squeeze a football field inside of the wooden bicycle track at his Cyclodrome.
+One end zone was limited to five yards in depth because of the banked wooden track cut across it.
 The 1928 Steam Roller was the last team not currently in the NFL to win the league championship.

-Luxury for traveling teams of the era was a visitors’ locker room with a shower.
+A luxury for traveling teams of the era was a visitors’ locker room with a shower.
 If there was no shower available after the game, the players would, if they had time, use the sink in the restroom at the train station.
-Otherwise, according to “Mack” Hummon, the players would take what was known as a “spit bath” on the train trip home.
+Otherwise, according to player “Mack” Hummon, the players would take what was known as a “spit bath” on the train trip home.

-Even with player recruiting, most professional football players at this time used their NFL earnings as a source of extra income.
-Most teams held regular Monday-to-Friday jobs that allowed them to practice with the team in the evenings and have weekends free for games.
+Most professional football players in this era used their NFL earnings as a source of extra income.
+Most players held regular Monday-to-Friday jobs that allowed them to practice with the team in the evenings and have weekends free for games.
 That could be a challenge for a traveling player who was not scheduled to get back from a long road trip until early Monday morning.

 Reproduction of any part of this work without the permission of the author is unlawful.